octopusinvitro/morphio-scraper-australian-parliament/README.md

 $ bundle exec rspec
 ```

-In the tests, the test url points to a page served by a local server that has a pagination of three pages with 50 members in each page.
+In the tests, the `TEST_URL` points to a page served by a local server.
+It has a pagination of three pages with 50 members in each page.

 **Caveat:** Because the `ScraperWiki` gem doesn't allow to choose where to save the database file or how to name it, it will always produce a `data.sqlite` file in the root directory when the tests are run and when the production code is run.
 I have to find a way to mock the `ScraperWiki` module, but for now I am using the ugly workaround: